Hudson Valley's best zoos

 79 Farmstead Ln., Wappingers Falls 12590.

 8 miles of hiking trails is only the start of what Stony Kill has to offer visitors.
-The foundation also offers community garden plots, nature camps and programs as well as an open barn on the weekend for visiting the animals.
+The foundation also offers community garden plots, nature camps and programs.
+From February through November, enjoy a visit with the animals, and chat with our volunteer barn guides every Saturday and Sunday from 11am-1pm (with the exception of some special events and holidays*).
+The Greenhouse is open on Saturdays from 11 am to 1 pm.
 Also check the calendar for special events and festivals throughout the year.
-The greenhouse and barn is open on weekends from 11am-1pm.
 845-831-3800.
-Open

 DuBois Farms